Walan-ben/Better-RK-forum/README.md

 ## Patch Notes
 <details>
   <summary>Click to view patch notes</summary>

+  * __Version 0.9.1 :__
+    * *Change :* After applying one of the tags from the extension, mouse cursor should stay at the same place instead of moving at the bottom of the text area.
+    * *Correction :* Suppression of non necessary closing tags for lines (hr, hr-dashed, hr-dotted).
+Thanks to @Kapten.

   * __Version 0.9.0 :__
     * *New feature :* Each filter (whitelist, blacklist, ignore) can be applied by default on page load if the user wants (configurable in the extension options).